 - People need care.
 They’re facing a very real hurdle in their corner of the world.

-And yes, some appropriate downtime is scheduled, too.
+And don’t forget to schedule some appropriate downtime, too.
 Participants need this to bond as a team or to let God soften their heart for the people they’re serving.

 What if the holy and the human overlap on your next trip?
 I’m confident that God’s Kingdom will be healthier for it.